jforrestcollier/Texas_Crime_Analysis/README.md

 # Part II – Data Visualization
 The following information describes the primary steps completed to create the visualizations.
-Q1)

-Q2)

-Q3)
+Q1) Bar charts identify which county/ race group combinations tend to commit one of the top five crimes.
+Income is then added to calculate a correlation and that income is overlayed on the stacked bar chart.

+Q3) Appropriate Texas crime and population data imported and cleaned, identifying, and resolving “Not-A-Number” (NaN) cells with appropriate calculations or entries, renaming specific columns, identifying possible duplicates and erroneous entries and either replacing them or removing duplicates as appropriate, to generate clean “DataFrames” for analysis.
+Sliced and diced the dataset as needed to answer key questions.

 Q4) To identify outlier counties, setup steps were completed.
 First, total offenses (offenders) per county were ratioed per 1,000 population.
 Second, the counties were placed in various bins to create snapshots based on population.
 The bins that best represented the data were counties with populations less than 10,000; counties with populations between 10,000 and 100,000; counties with populations between 100,000 and 500,000; and finally, counties with populations greater than 500,000.
 The data was then grouped by offense and county.
-After the data was g
-rouped by offense and county, different data sorts were completed to present data that could be used to visualize counties with the highest offense rates.
+After the data was grouped by offense and county, different data sorts were completed to present data that could be used to visualize counties with the highest offense rates.
 In the first data visualization, total counts of offenses were used.
 In the remaining presentations, the offenses per county ratioed per 1,000 population was used to present a more representative impact on the respective counties.
 There were more than 40 different categories of offenses.
 The top 5 offenses for individuals in the data set, on a total count basis, were used in the presentation to stay within the established time allotment.
 The top 5 offense categories are Sexual Assault, Assault, Robbery, Murder and Drug related charges.
 Based on the final population bins identified, the counties with the highest offense ratios were listed by name in the visualizations.
 In many cases, a single county’s offense ratio for more than 1 of the top 5 categories would be high enough that it would result in the county being listed more than once in the top 10 ratios.
 In those cases, only the offense category with the highest offense ratio would be used for the presentation and the remaining listings for the same county would be dropped out of the list.
 This was done to allow for a greater representation of counties versus presenting dominance of a few.
 Heat maps were used to visualize the data.